zhongyang219/TrafficMonitor/UpdateLog/update_log_en-us.md

 **[简体中文](./update_log.md) | [繁體中文](./update_log_zh-tw.md) | English**<br>

 # TrafficMonitor Update log
+## V1.79.1 (2020/08/05)

+* Fix the problem of registry handle leak.
+* Fixed the problem that CPU and memory usage are not counted when the main window and taskbar window are not displayed.

 ## V1.79 (2020/07/30)

 * Add the function of automatically adapts to the Windows 10 dark/light theme of the taskbar window color.